 - Connect emotionally – Smile, hug, kiss, tickle, read, dance, jump, or crawl with your child.

-We must make changes in our kids’ lives before this entire generation of children will be medicated!
+We must make changes in our kids’ lives before this entire generation (and future generations) of children will be medicated!
 It is not too late yet, but soon it will be…